limograf/caldervalleyscouts/content/join/scouts/index.md

 ## Scouts 11 to 14 years

-Scouts are for boys and girls from 11 to 14 years old, and meet from 7.30pm to 9.15pm every Thursday.
+Scouts are for young people from 11 to 14 years old, and meet from 7.30pm to 9.15pm every Thursday.

 ### Testimonial from Charlotte